 We are not big breakfast people.
 Once in awhile, we will have brunch on Sundays, particularly in Fall and Winter; but when you come to a lake the main idea is to go boating or swimming and who wants to do that on a full stomach?

 Breakfasts here consist of fresh fruit, orange juice, (great) coffee and English muffins or toast.
-Homemade strawberry preserves are a staple of the breakfast table with cereal and granola also on hand.
+Homemade strawberry or peach preserves are a staple of the breakfast table, with cereal and granola also on hand.
 I usually leave a bowl of cut up cantaloupe and blueberries or strawberries in the fridge the night before and when guests wake up they serve themselves.
 Make a coffee cake in advance, freeze it and enjoy it for breakfast or tea.

-Lunch is a make your own sandwich event if we are swimming around the dock, but if we are going on the boat, everyone helps put a picnic together.
-Have fresh tomatoes, olives, lettuce, bean sprouts, mayo, you get the idea.
+Lunch is a make your own sandwich event if we are swimming around the dock; but if we are going on the boat, everyone helps put a picnic together.
+Have fresh tomatoes, olives, lettuce, bean sprouts, mayo, different mustards, you get the idea.
 Make it special by having artisanal breads and interesting cheeses and chutneys.
 It is sometimes less expensive to roast a chicken or turkey breast, have it for dinner the night before, and slice for leftovers the next day.
 Better yet, make chicken salad sandwiches.

 An antipasto tray of salamis, cheese, olives, and baguette also make a nice alternative for lunch.